Description

 Prevention:

-- Reduce other diabetes medications when starting Mazdutide
+- Reduce other diabetes drugs when starting Mazdutide

 - Educate subjects on hypoglycemia recognition